 Esther Learns of Haman’s Plot

-Mordecai learns of this decree and he tears his clothes and puts on sackcloth and ashes and then goes out into the city.
+Mordecai learns of this decree and he tears his clothes and puts on sackcloth and ashes, a sign of deep mourning or sorrow as well as an act of humility and repentance before God, and then he goes out into the city.

 News reached Esther of her cousin so she sent clothes to Mordecai to remove his sackcloth but he refused to accept the clothing.

-You Were Born For Such a Time as This
+Perhaps You Were Made For Such a Time as This

-Mordecai sends word to remind HER that she too is a Jew and she is also a target of this decree.
+Mordecai sends word to maybe ‘not so gently’ remind HER that she too is a Jew and she is also a target of this decree.
+In more direct terms, he was letting her know she was dead if she DIDN’T go before the king.
 The palace and her position offered her no protection.
 The king could not defy his own decree if it was discovered that Esther was a Jew regardless of being queen.

-Mordecai also sends her word that God may in essence send help to the Jews but not to her or her family legacy if she fails to take action.
+Mordecai also sends her word, and you can almost hear his chastisement of Hadassah, that God may in essence very well send help to the Jews in some other way, but that help will not reach her nor her family legacy if she fails to take action.

 He reminds her that God may have placed her in the role she is in for such a time as this!